AguaClara/UASB/Reports and Manuals/summer2018report.md

 ### Setup
 The first UASB was modeled using a simple plastic beaker.
 Tapioca that had been soaked in water for 1.0 hours was used to model the sludge blanket.
 The beaker was filled to approximately 70% of its volume with the expanded tapioca.
 A 0.25 inch metal influent pipe was attached to tubing which was attached to a pump.
 Water was pumped into the beaker through the tube and the influent pipe, which emptied into the bottom center of the beaker perpendicular to the base of the beaker.
 Red dye enters the influent tube from another pump to allow for a better visualization of the flow patterns.

-Most observations for this test were made qualitatively, and the system was also raised up so that a cell phone camera could be used to record flow patterns from the bottom of the system.
+Most observations for this test were made qualitatively, and the system was also raised up so that a cell phone camera could be inserted under it to record flow patterns from the bottom of the system.

 <center><img src="https://github.com/AguaClara/UASB/blob/master/Images/Tapioca%20Test.JPG?raw=true">
 <p>
-<em>Figure 9: Set Up of the Tapioca Experiment Using One Influent Pipe</em>
+<em>Figure 9: Setup of the Tapioca Experiment Using One Influent Pipe</em>
 </p>
 </center>